COMMITTED TO YOUR SECURITY

 • Maintain secure channels and secure communication protocols (SSL) as often as possible.

-• Ensure you setup remote wipe capabilities on your device so it can be located or wiped if lost (find my iPhone for example).
+• Ensure you set up remote wipe capabilities on your device so it can be located or wiped if lost (Find My iPhone, for example).

 The Federal Trade Commission has provided important information on identity theft.
 Visit their site now to read about identity theft and how you can protect your sensitive information.